oliver-batchelor/multical/README.md

 ```

 Then open up images/charuco_16x22.png in gimp and print-to-file (pdf) with the margins set to zero and the paper size set to A2.
 Print pdf to printer or send to print shop.

+### Can multical calibrate intrinsic and extrinsic camera parameters?
+Yes - this is the default, though the initial intrinsic calibration may be fixed for example with `--fix_intrinsic` in order to do separate intrinsic and extrinsic calibration.

 ## Credits